 When wrecks obstruct channels, or when storms drag buoys from their normal locations, radio affords a valuable means of broadcasting such urgent information.
-Radio also transmits reports from mariners who observe defects in navigational aids.
+Radio also transmits reports from mariners who observe defects in navigational

-A vessel equipped with a radioand thus determine its direction at sea by the same method it would use with a radiobeacon on shore.
-This taking of bearings between ship and ship diminishes the risk of collision in fog, and it also helps be in distress.
+A vessel equipped with a radiocompass can take a bearing on another ship sending radio signals, and thus determine its direction at sea by the same method it would use with a radiobeacon on shore.
+This taking of bearings between ship and ship diminishes the risk of collision in fog, and it also helps one ship to find another which may be in distress.
 The rescue of the crew of the British freighter Antinoe by the United States ship President Roosevelt in mid-Atlantic in January, 1926, is a notable example of this use of radio bearings.